How to Cultivate Using the Screen of Green Method

 The info you need to begin growing your cannabis using the SCOG method.

 This method has the cannabis plants grow up and into a horizontal screen that separates the colas from the branches, creating a larger canopy and allowing the colas of the plants to be placed beneath the productive zones of proper lighting.
-Branches are often tied down to the screen to ensure they don’t take up too much space.
-SCOG is preferred by those with limited lighting systems as it helps the plants utilize light more efficiently to produce more and better buds.
+Branches are often tied to the screen to ensure they don’t take up too much space.
+SCOG is preferred by those with limited lighting systems as it helps the plants utilize light more efficiently to produce more; better buds.